diogogpinto/filament-page-context/README.md

 ## Credits

 - [Diogo Pinto](https://github.com/diogogpinto)
+- [Adam Weston](https://github.com/awcodes) for the mentorship and all the help
 - Special thanks to [Tony Partidge](https://github.com/tonypartridge) and [Fady Mondy](https://github.com/3x1io) for all the help over Filament Discord
 - [Geridoc](https://www.geridoc.pt) for giving me the opportunity to share our code to the public
 - [All Contributors](../../contributors)